 Use every advantage our internet age is providing you read about past experiences with companies you find interesting at first glance, bad reviews will help you narrow your search.
 When you have narrowed down your list to a couple of companies with mostly good reviews ask them for all for offers.

 When you do receive the offers be sure to read everything very carefully to avoid any potential hidden cost you may face if you are not careful.

 Make sure you receive everything that was agreed upon in writing, so you have the argumentation if something does not go as it was supposed to.

 Basically, there are two shipping options for shipping your wheels to Costa Rica, RORO, and Container.
-Both are secure and good options with own features.
+Both are secure and good options with their own features.
 RORO is comparatively less costly than the container.
-Also, RORO is compatible with shipping any kind of vehicle, starting from personal car to tractors.
+Also, RORO is compatible with shipping any kind of vehicle, starting from personal cars to tractors.
 Anything with wheels is OK for RORO.
-LAC offers RORO shipping services at a reasonable price.
+LAC offers RORO shipping services to Costa Rica at a reasonable price.

-Prior your car actually gets shipped to Costa Rica, you need to make sure to pay all the custom and tariff fees.
+Prior to your car actually getting shipped to Costa Rica, you need to make sure to pay all the customs and tariff fees.
 Take note that this cost can vary 50-70% of the value of the car.
-The fees vary depending on the car model, emission class, engine power, year of the car was etc. The best case scenario is 50% of the car value but always wise to prepare for the worst option and be ready to cover 70%.
+The fees vary depending on the car model, emission class, engine power, year of the car was, etc. The best-case scenario is 50% of the car value but always wise to prepare for the worst option and be ready to cover 70%.
 When it comes to the actual paperwork your chosen company will be able to support you there, but the cost is entirely on you.

-There you have it.
+How to ship a car to Costa Rica?
+There you have it!
 If you follow the steps above, you will be able to transfer your car to Costa Rica safely and legally.
 As mentioned in the opening having a car is by far the best way to get around in Costa Rica.

 Get the latest news on the latin american import/export market